The voice is an amazing instrument, capable of making many varied and wonderful sounds.

 As a Certified Master teacher of Estill Voice Training™, Andy Follin can answer all your questions on singing and give you the necessary skills to sing any song, in any repertoire - properly, safely and with the minimum of risk.

-Andy is a professional vocal coach, not a school teacher or piano teacher doing a few singing lessons in their spare time.
+Andy is a professional vocal coach, not a school teacher, pianist or singer giving a few singing lessons in their spare time.
 Unlike a lot of voice teachers, Andy does not insist on long-term tuition, where students have to attend regular lessons, repeating the same exercises until their voice improves.
 You can attend as often as you like, but there's no compulsion to attend every week or every fortnight.
 In fact, many students only book sessions every 4 to 6 weeks.

 Estill Voice Training™ is known for producing quick results.
 Quite often, Andy finds that long-standing problems can be fixed in the first few lessons.
 At your first session, Andy will give you an assessment of your abilities and draw up a plan that ensures you get to where you want to be, as quickly as possible.